Federated Domain Generalization: A Survey: Methodologies: A Survey

 Federated transfer learning \cite{yang2019federated} (FTL) is a valuable approach that can be utilized in scenarios where two datasets exhibit differences not only in terms of samples but also in their feature spaces.
 It allows models to leverage knowledge learned from one dataset to improve the performance on a different dataset with distinct features while preserving data privacy and security.
 FTL can also be applied to FDG, where the goal is to improve the generalization performance of models across multiple federated datasets that exhibit domain shifts and variations.
 The objective of FTL for FDG is as follows:

-where $\Theta$ represents the model parameters to be optimized, $\Theta^*$ represents the optimal model parameters, $n$ is the number of clients in the FL system, $\mathcal{L}\left(\Theta, D_i\right)$ is the loss function that measures the discrepancy between the predicted outputs of the model and the ground truth labels on client $i$'s data $D_i$, $\delta_i$ is the weight assigned to the loss function $\mathcal{L}\left(\Theta, D_i\right)$ for client $i$, $\beta$ is a regularization hyperparameter, $\digamma\left(\Theta\right)$ is the regularization term that encourages model parameter smoothness or complexity control, $\sigma$ is a hyperparameter that controls the trade-off between the regularization term and the domain generalization term, $\Omega\left(\Theta\right)$ is the domain generalization term that aims to minimize the distribution discrepancy between different clients' data distributions, promoting generalization across domains.
+where $\Theta$ denotes the model parameters to be optimized, $\Theta^*$ represents the optimal model parameters, $n$ signifies the number of clients within the FL system, $\mathcal{L}\left(\Theta, D_i\right)$ is the loss function that measures the discrepancy between the predicted outputs of the model and the ground truth labels on client $i$'s data $D_i$, $\delta_i$ is the weight assigned to the loss function $\mathcal{L}\left(\Theta, D_i\right)$ for client $i$, $\beta$ is a regularization hyperparameter, $\digamma\left(\Theta\right)$ is the regularization term that encourages model parameter smoothness or complexity control, $\sigma$ is a hyperparameter that controls the trade-off between the regularization term and the DG term, $\Omega\left(\Theta\right)$ is the DG term that aims to minimize the distribution discrepancy between different clients' data distributions, promoting generalization across domains.